• Skip to main content

 To Make the Stuffed Peppers:

-• Prep the filling by combining the pork, onion, garlic, fresh parsley, salt, fennel seeds, red chili flakes, dried basil, dried oregano, paprika, and black pepper.
+• In a bowl, combine the pork, onion, garlic, parsley, salt, fennel seeds, red pepper flakes, dried basil, dried oregano, paprika, and black pepper.

-• Spread ⅓ of the marinara in the bottom of a 15x10 inch baking dish.
+• Spread 1/3 of the marinara in the bottom of the baking dish.

 • Cover with aluminum foil and bake for 30 minutes.
 Uncover and bake another 10 minutes.
 Broil for 2 minutes or until the cheese is browned and bubbly.
 Top with extra parsley.

-• Allow the peppers to cool for 5 to 10 minutes before serving.
+• Allow the peppers to cool for about 10 minutes before serving.

 Notes